 * How many cases of CWD have been confirmed?

-The discovery of these cases on the same deer farm highlights the importance of the intervention and measures put forward by the MFFP.
-The MFFP’s ongoing priority is to ensure that the disease is not present in wild animals and to reduce the density of deer in the vicinity of the pens to lower the risk of the disease’s spreading and establishing itself in wildlife.
+The fact that several cases were detected on the same deer farm reinforces the importance of the interventions and measures introduced by the MFFP.
+The MFFP’s priority is always to ensure that the disease is not present in wild deer, and to decrease deer density in areas peripheral to the farm so as to reduce the risk that the disease will spread to and become established in the wild population.

 Since 2007, the MFFP has carried out a wild deer monitoring program in sectors deemed at the greatest risk of the introduction of CWD, that is, in the southernmost portion of Québec.
 The program has continued this year.